GameDevTecnico/cubos/engine/samples/imgui/page.md

 @snippet imgui/main.cpp Creating a dummy resource

-@snippet imgui/main.cpp Filling the dummy resource 1
+@snippet imgui/main.cpp Filling the dummy resource

-Well now, using the @ref cubos::engine::DataInspector is pretty easy, all you have to do is, obviously, access the resource on your system, and use the functions `DataInspector::edit` and `DataInspector::edit`.
+Well now, using the @ref cubos::engine::DataInspector is pretty easy, all you have to do is access the resource on your system, and use the functions `DataInspector::edit` and `DataInspector::edit`.

 @snippet imgui/main.cpp DataInspector window example